-Even a relatively small amount of drugs (in some cases, 4 grams) can ordinarily result in imprisonment, so it is important to speak to a criminal lawyer about your drug charge.
+Even a relatively small amount of drugs (in some cases, 4 grams) can ordinarily result in imprisonment, so it is important to speak to one of our drug lawyers in Perth about your charge.

 I have been charged with possession of drugs.
 What does that mean?

 The prosecution will need to prove that you had possession of the drug in question.